 Troubleshooting Windows 8.1 Install Issues

 I ran into no problems installing Windows 8.1 on a partition on my desktop than I did upgrading on my laptop.
-My primary issues came from trying to install it via virtual machine in VirtualBox.
+My primary issues came from trying to install it via a virtual machine in VirtualBox.
 I’ve had issues with VirtualBox before on my laptop, so I wasn’t surprised.
 VMware Player has always been my default virtual machine of choice.

 If you’re getting an install error in VirtualBox related to Error Code: 0x000000C4, the following fix from Oracle Blog: